eye-division/adventure-places/_adventures/fellrunning-peaks.md

 ### Where we went

 We love heading down to the south coast out of season when the wind's whipping the sea into a fantastic foaming frenzy, the sky dawns clear blue one day and a brooding grey the next and the South West Coast Path calls out to be explored.
-The stretch that runs around the Kingswear peninsular is one of the few we hadn't previously visited but we'll definitely be back.
+The stretch that runs around the Kingswear peninsula is one of the few we hadn't previously visited but we'll definitely be back.

 ### What we did